 Amidst these turbulent times, it is paramount for organisations to prioritise cybersecurity and develop a comprehensive security strategy with a multi-faceted approach to effectively protect our people, processes, and technologies.

-In this blog post, we will first explore the different approaches of offensive (RED) and defensive (GRC) security.
+In this blog post, we will first explore the different approaches to offensive (RED) and defensive (GRC) security.
 We will also discuss how balancing both approaches would be essential to a robust organisational cybersecurity posture.

 Addressing different aspects of cyber security, offensive and defensive security approaches are complementary.
 Offensive security helps identify vulnerabilities, enhance threat detection, and improve incident response readiness.
 On the other hand, defensive security measures provide preventive measures, compliance frameworks, and risk management strategies.

 Offensive Security (RED) is a proactive approach to identifying vulnerabilities within an organisation’s security infrastructure.
 This involves testing an organisation’s security defences by simulating an attack on its systems, applications, and network infrastructure.
 The main objective of offensive security is to identify potential gaps and vulnerabilities in an organisation’s security posture that attackers may exploit.

 Examples of RED Team services:

 Attack simulation on the organisation’s systems to identify vulnerabilities and weaknesses that attackers could exploit.

 Phishing campaigns test employees to reveal sensitive information, such as usernames or passwords.

 Attempts to gain unauthorised access to protected areas in an organisation’s facilities.